digidem/mapeo-mobile/CONTRIBUTING.md

 ### Pre-requisites

+Follow the [official React Native instructions](https://reactnative.dev/docs/0.67/environment-setup) for setting up the majority of what's needed for your development environment (ignore the "Creating a new application" section and anything that comes after it).

 In order to develop the full app you will need the Android SDK installed and specifically [21.4.7075529 of the NDK](https://developer.android.com/ndk/guides/) in order to build nodejs-mobile for Android.